Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Energy identities and integrated decay estimates on Kerr

 \section{Energy identities and integrated decay estimates on Kerr}

-In this section we record the vector--field energy identities and the integrated decay estimates used in the Kerr part of the argument.
-The identities are consequences of the divergence-free property of the Maxwell--Higgs stress--energy tensor \eqref{eq:stress-energy-kerr}, while the integrated decay estimates are used through the abstract linear package $\Lin_{k}$ of Definition~\ref{def:lin-package}.
-Throughout we work on a fixed subextremal Kerr exterior $(\mathcal D_{M,a},g_{M,a})$ with $|a|<M$ and the Kerr--star foliation $\Sigma_{\tau}=\{t^{\star}=\tau\}$.
+In this section we state the vector-field energy identities and the integrated decay estimates used in the slowly rotating Kerr part of the argument.
+The estimates are used in the zero electric sector.
+The identities are consequences of the divergence-free property of the Maxwell-Higgs stress-energy tensor \eqref{eq:stress-energy-kerr}, while the integrated decay estimates are used through the abstract linear estimates collected in $\Lin_{k}$ of Definition~\ref{def:lin-estimates}.
+Throughout we work on a fixed slowly rotating Kerr exterior $(\mathcal D_{M,a},g_{M,a})$ with $|a|\le a_{\mathrm{slow}}(M,K)$ and the Kerr-star foliation $\Sigma_{\tau}=\{t^{\star}=\tau\}$.